 Welcome to our Disney Original Art & Print page- A growing collection of very rare Disney art, drawings, story boards and original print.
-The most recent pieces featured below came from two of the largest collections of original, hand-drawn, vintage Disney animation art ever offered at auction.
-The sale featured animation drawings, as well as original concept, layout and storyboard drawings featuring characters beloved by generations of fans.
-The cover feature piece to the left, a rare studio promo original art piece of Mickey Mouse (1 of 1) was won by us and featured below in more detail...
+Below features animation drawings, as well as original concept, layout and storyboard drawings featuring characters beloved by generations of fans.
+The cover feature piece to the left, a featured auction piece, a rare 1930's studio promo original art piece of Mickey Mouse (1 of 1) in more detail below...

 Jorgen Klubien - "Toy Story" Storyboard Drawing Original Art (Disney/Pixar, 1995).
 Award-winning director, screenwriter, storyboard artist, designer, and animator Jorgen Klubien, takes pencil in hand to create this lively storyboard sketch featuring Buzz Lightyear as he battles Zurg's evil robots.
 This action-packed scene is rendered in graphite and blue pencil and fills the page.
 Rare piece is 15.5" x 13.5" framed under glass.
 The image area measures 11" x 8.5" and the art is in Excellent condition.